 The Em Dash

-For the record: I use em dashes all the time.
-I love em dashes!
-I did this long before AI tools made it de rigueur.
-An em dash (—) behaves like parenthesis, but without having to demote the clause into a lower tier of importance.
-It interrupts the main idea in order to change direction.
+An em dash (—) separates clauses like parenthesis, but without having to demote the clause into a lower tier of importance.
+Where parentheses whisper another idea, the em dash just interrupts.
+It interrupts the main idea in order to change direction to a new idea.
 Use it a second time and it goes back to the main idea again, just like a closing parenthesis.

 So if I wanted to demonstrate using an em dash—which I do—I would interrupt this sentence—like I did.